Skip to content

 Decision Points

-Every design decision was filtered through Michael's reality: a solo operator working 60-hour weeks from a truck cab.
-Here are three strategic choices that shaped the product.
+Every decision was filtered through Michael's reality: a solo operator working 60-hour weeks from a truck cab.

 Who is this app for — solo operators or fleet managers?